 Web & Tech Devices

 Perceptible Information, communication devices, orientation and wayfinding applications which are simple, intuitive & flexible to use, read, understand and interpret, are some of the key factors to people with disabilities and more so for those with sensory and or intellectual impairments.
-People with linguistical and cultural indifferences also benefit from universal accessible information and web access.
+People with linguistical and cultural diversities also benefit from universal accessible information and web & technological access.

-- Colour contrast of text, pictures and backgrounds.
+- Colour contrast of text / pictures / backgrounds.

-- Accommodate variations in hand and grip size
+- Accommodation for variations in hand and grip size

-- Controls are reachable from seated or standing position.
+- Reach from seated or standing position (static or dynamic)

-- Provide feedback (text and audio) during and after task completion.
+- Feedback (text and audio) during and after task completion.

 - Interactive and accessible keyboards, keypads.